 This course follows the guidelines set by the Advanced Placement College Board.
 AP Calculus AB is primarily concerned with developing students' understanding of the concepts of calculus and providing experience with its methods and applications.
 The course emphasizes a multi- representational approach to calculus with concepts, results, and problems being expressed graphically, numerically, analytically, and verbally.
-Topics in integral and differential calculus include: limits; derivatives of algebraic and transcendental functions; methods of integration of algebraic and transcendental functions; applications of the derivative (related rates, optimization, simple differential equations, slope fields); and integration (accumulation function area, volume, arc length, surface area).
+Topics in integral and differential calculus include: limits; derivatives of algebraic and transcendental functions; methods of integration of algebraic and transcendental functions; application, simple differential equations, slope fields); and integration (accumulation function area, volume, arc length, surface area).
 Graphing calculators are used extensively in this course.
 Technology will be used regularly to reinforce the multiple representations of functions, to confirm written work, to implement experimentation, and to assist in interpreting results.
 A TI-84 graphing calculator is required.